benfrick/docs-portfolio/src/commerce/search/api_search.md

 ### Smart Search
-Smart Search uses the default rule and as well as any other custom rules configured for the experience.
-It also maps free text search keywords supplied by the customer to ids stamped on the product.
+Smart Search is a query enhancer.
+It uses the default rule and any custom rules configured for an experience to create an optimized search URL.
+This URL guarantees that when search is executed, it returns a curated result set with the most relevant products sorted first.
+Part of this optimization is achieved by mapping free text search keywords supplied by the customer, to ids stamped on the product.
 These ids represent concepts.
-Concepts can be taxonomy based such as "floral" or "hoodie", size based such as "size 9", collection based such as "Mother's Day" or groups of concepts such as "Mother's day floral."
+Concepts can be taxonomy (attribute) based such as "floral" or "hoodie", size based such as "size 9", collection based such as "Mother's Day" or groups of concepts such as "Mother's day floral."
 Smart Search currently drives the Athletes gridwall in the [Bootroom](https://www.nike.com/bootroom) experience.

 The image below depicts how Smart Search gathers search results and ranks them.